-Peter Hallam, CEO, Sanctuary Co-Founder
+Peter Hallam, CEO, Sanctuary Co-Founder, OAM

-Peter Hallam, CEO and Founder of Sanctuary has worked with refugees for over 23 years, starting his work in Canada where he gained his training and experience in refugee settlement.
+Peter Hallam, CEO and Founder of Sanctuary has worked with refugees for over 30 years, starting his work in Canada where he gained his training and experience in refugee settlement.
 Peter brings a managerial background to Sanctuary and has owned and run three successful businesses in Alberta, Canada with a large team of employees.

 Michele Matthews-Potter, Board Member

 Australian born, Michele has spent most of her working life based in the UK with 2 overseas contracts with aid organisations through the British Government.
 She has Worked in Vanuatu for 5 years as an Administration Officer which included training locals.
 In Uganda, she worked for 7 years as a Systems and Computing Manager.
 She has also worked as a volunteer in Sri Lanka since the tsunami in 2005.
-She has been involved with sustainable work with womens groups amongst many other aspects of aid work in a developing country – self funded.
-She has a Community Development Certificate and has spent most of her adult life traveling and living in other countries.
+She has been involved with sustainable work with women’s groups amongst many other aspects of aid work in a developing country – self funded.
+She has a Community Development Certificate and has spent most of her adult life travelling and living in other countries.

-Richard Jordan, Board Member
+Margaret Bell, Board Member